exasol/hadoop-etl-udfs/doc/import.md

 ## Using the IMPORT ETL UDFs

 The following examples assume that you have simple authentication.
-If your Hadoop requires Kerberos authentication, please refer to the [Kerberos Authentication](doc/deployment-guide.md#5-kerberos-authentication) section.
+If your Hadoop requires Kerberos authentication, please refer to the [Kerberos Authentication](doc/kerberos.md) documentation.

 Run the following query to show the contents of the HCatalog table sample_07.
 ```sql